-'''
+process{

+executor = 'slurm'

+queue= 'common, dedicated'

 clusterOptions = '--qos=fast'

 $integron_finder{

 cpu=params.cpu

 }

 }

+}

 '''

-To run the parallel version on a cluster, for instance on a cluster managed by slurm, I can launch the main nextflow process in one slot.
+To run the parallel version on cluster, for instance on a cluster managed by slurm, I can launch the main nextflow process in one slot.
 The parallelization and the submission on the other slots is made by nextflow itself.
-Below a command line to run parallel\integron\finder and use 2 cpus per integron\finder task, each integron\finder task can be executed on a different machine, each integron\finder task claim 2 cores (cpus in nextflow terminology) to speed up the attC sites or integrase search:
+Below a command line to run parallel\integron\finder and use 2 cpus per integron\finder task, each integron\finder task can be executed on different machines, each integron\finder task claim 2 cpus to speed up the attC sites or integrase search: